Being open about how the PwC network is organised and governed, and the high standards that we expect all PwC firms to follow, is important to us.

-These methodologies, technologies and materials are designed to help member firms, partners and staff perform their work more consistently, and support their compliance with the way PwC does business.
+These methodologies, technologies and materials are designed to help member firms, partners and staff perform their work more consistently, and promote quality while supporting their compliance with the way PwC does business.

-Given the broad nature of our operations and the many clients that we serve PwC does face risks of potential conflicts of interest.
-We take any potential conflict of interest very seriously and if a conflict is identified we take immediate steps to resolve or remove it.
-PwC maintains internal controls and processes to ensure we identify potential conflicts, comply with relevant regulations.
-We also have in place programmes intended to reinforce the need to act in accordance with PwC codes of conduct and frameworks for ethical decision-making at both a country and network level.
+Given the broad nature of our operations and the many clients that we serve, PwC does face risks of potential conflicts of interest.
+We take any potential conflict of interest very seriously and if a conflict is identified, we take timely steps to resolve or remove it.
+PwC firms maintain internal controls and processes to identify potential conflicts, comply with relevant regulations.
+We also have in place programmes intended to reinforce the need to act in accordance with PwC codes of conduct and frameworks for ethical decision making at both a member firm and network level.

 As auditors of financial statements and providers of other types of professional services, PwC firms and their partners and staff are expected to comply with the fundamental principles of objectivity, integrity and professional behaviour.

 In relation to assurance clients, independence underpins these requirements.
-Compliance with these principles is fundamental to serving the capital markets and PwC's clients.
+Compliance with these principles is fundamental to the role we play in the capital markets and serving our clients.

 Each PwC firm has a designated partner with appropriate seniority and standing, typically supported by other specialists, who is responsible for managing the independence processes and providing support to the business.
 Compliance processes rely on, among other things, a combination of business activities and monitoring systems.

-Firm and personal relationships independence requirements apply to the interests and relationships of each PwC firm and to partners, as well as to practice staff involved in providing services to an assurance client or its related entities.
+Firm and personal relationships independence requirements apply to the interests and relationships of each PwC firm and to their partners, as well as to practice staff involved in providing services to an assurance client or its related entities.
 The independence requirements are set out in the PwC Independence Policy, supplemented by any local requirements.
 Key controls include:

-Before providing non-audit services to entities that are subject to independence restrictions, all PwC firms are required to use a network system to obtain authorisation from the group audit engagement partner responsible for services to that entity (or a related entity).
+Before providing non-audit services to entities that are subject to independence restrictions, all PwC firms are required to obtain authorisation from the group audit engagement partner responsible for services to that entity (or a related entity).
 We are continually investing in improving our support system, indicating PwC’s commitment to have effective, efficient, and technology-enabled processes to support independence.

-To assist this process and promote understanding of the independence requirements that apply, PwC has developed a comprehensive set of policy and supplementary guidance documents which address the provision of non-audit services to audit clients and their related entities.
-These documents are based on the provisions of the International Ethics Standards Board for Accountants (IESBA) Code of Ethics’, as well as the rules and standards issued by other regulatory authorities.
+To assist this process and promote understanding of the independence requirements that apply, PwC has developed a comprehensive set of policy and supplementary guidance documents that address the provision of non-audit services to audit clients and their related entities.
+These documents are based on the provisions of the International Ethics Standards Board for Accountants (IESBA) Code of Ethics, as well as the rules and standards issued by other regulatory authorities.
 PwC firms supplement this for local standards.

 Consultation by engagement teams on independence issues is embedded in the PwC culture.
-Teams are encouraged to consult with independence experts when a matter is complex, where the facts and circumstances of a situation suggest more than a single conclusion may exist, or in the case of doubt.
+Teams are encouraged to consult with independence specialists when a matter is complex, or in the case of doubt.

 PwC’s processes are supported by training of partners and staff.
 All PwC firms are required to develop and implement a training plan to provide partners and practice staff with annual or ongoing training relating to independence appropriate to their position and role.

-Each PwC firm is responsible for monitoring the effectiveness of its quality control systems.
+Each PwC firm is responsible for monitoring the effectiveness of its quality management systems.

-This includes performing reviews at the management level of the PwC firm’s systems and procedures, and sample reviews at the individual engagement level, including the approval and conduct of non-audit services.
+This includes performing reviews of the PwC member firm’s systems and procedures, and sample reviews at the individual engagement level, including the approval and conduct of non-audit services.